MicrosoftDocs/visualstudio-docs/docs/profiling/gpu-usage.md

  For more information about Graphics Diagnostics requirements, see [Getting Started](../debugger/graphics/getting-started-with-visual-studio-graphics-diagnostics.md).

 ## Using the GPU Usage tool
- When you run your app under the GPU Usage tool, Visual Studio creates a diagnostic session that graphs high-level information about your app’s rendering performance and GPU utilization in real-time.
+ When you run your app under the GPU Usage tool, Visual Studio creates a diagnostic session that graphs high-level information about your app's rendering performance and GPU utilization in real-time.

 #### To start the GPU Usage tool:

 1. In the main menu, choose **Debug**, then **Performance and Diagnostics** (Keyboard: Press Alt+F2).

 2. In the Performance and Diagnostics hub, check the box next to **GPU Usage**.
-Optionally, check the boxes next to other tools you’re interested in.
-You can run several Performance and Diagnostics tools concurrently to get a fuller picture of your app’s performance.
+Optionally, check the boxes next to other tools you're interested in.
+You can run several Performance and Diagnostics tools concurrently to get a fuller picture of your app's performance.

      ![Choose the diagnostic tools you want to use.](media/gfx_diag_diagsession_tools.png "gfx_diag_diagsession_tools")